bndtblds/homeassistant-vorwerk/README.md

 ### Manual installation

 1. Download or clone this repository.
-2. Copy all files into: <HA config directory>/custom_components/vorwerk
+2. Copy all files into: /config/custom_components/vorwerk
 3. Restart Home Assistant.
 4. Add the integration through the UI.